gokuljujgar07/Amazon_Sales_Analysis/README.md

-# Key Recommendations -
+# 💡Key Recommendations -

-### Inventory Optimization: Focus on popular products (e.g., JNE3797-KR-L) and sizes (M, L) to maximize sales.
+### ✅ Inventory Optimization: Focus on popular products (e.g., JNE3797-KR-L) and sizes (M, L) to maximize sales.

-### Regional Growth: Target marketing campaigns in low-performing states (e.g., Gujarat, Andhra Pradesh).
+### ✅ Regional Growth: Target marketing campaigns in low-performing states (e.g., Gujarat, Andhra Pradesh).

-### Leverage peak months: (February and April) by amplifying successful campaigns and strategies.
+### ✅ Leverage peak months: (February and April) by amplifying successful campaigns and strategies.

-### Implement: targeted promotions to boost sales in low-performing months like November and December, such as holiday discounts or early bird offers.
+### ✅ Implement: targeted promotions to boost sales in low-performing months like November and December, such as holiday discounts or early bird offers.

-### Merchant Support: Increase training or support for merchants to improve their fulfillment process and sales contribution.
+### ✅ Merchant Support: Increase training or support for merchants to improve their fulfillment process and sales contribution.

 ---